autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Selects the algorithm to be used to determine automated dampening factors.

 Option `0` is the default model described in the documentation.
-This first identifies the peak estimated actual for each interval from the last ```automated_dampening_model_days```.
-Matching intervals are then identified as days where the estimated actual is within ```automated_dampening_similar_peak``` days of the peak.
-The peak generation from those matching intervals is then used to calculate a dampening factor as ```peak_generation/peak_estimated_actual```.
+This compares the recent peak estimated actual with the recent peak generation for each interval to calculate a dampening factor.
 In this model it is possible that the peak estimated actual and peak generation occur on different days.

-Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval, so each raw factor is calculated from a single day.
+Options `1` to `3` follow a similar approach to the above, but calculate a list of candidate factors from the paired generation and estimated actual data in each interval, so each candidate factor is calculated from a single day.

-- Option `1` then returns the maximum of those raw factors.
+- Option `1` returns the maximum of the candidate factors.
-- Option `2` returns the mean of the raw factors.
+- Option `2` returns the mean of the candidate factors.
-- Option `3` returns the minimum of the raw factors.
+- Option `3` returns the minimum of the candidate factors.

-Option `1` can be thought of as a best case scenario which will tend to give a higher forecast than Option `2`, with Option `3` as the worst case scenario giving the lowest forecast.
+Option `1` can be thought of as a most optimistic scenario which will tend to give a higher forecast than Option `2`, with Option `3` as the most pessimistic scenario giving the lowest forecast.

 **Key: "automated_dampening_model_days"**